I can find out more to develop my knowledge and skills to support children and young people at risk of speech, language and communication needs

 The Communication Trust worked with the Better Communication Research Programme to develop the What Works database of evidenced interventions to support children's speech, language and communication.
 What Works is endorsed by the Royal College of Speech and Language Therapists.
 It supports practitioners to deliver evidence-informed interventions and approaches to support children and young people with speech, language and communication needs.

 Elklan courses are delivered by licensed tutors across the UK.
-The evidence-informed courses are aimed at practitioners to support their knowledge about how to support young people's speech, language and communication.
+The evidence-informed courses are aimed at practitioners to support their knowledge about how to support young adult's speech, language and communication.
 Elklan have also developed a range of courses for parents.

 Training to use Talking Mats communication symbols tool which is based on extensive research and designed by Speech and Language Therapists.
 It uses unique, specially designed picture communication symbols that are attractive to all ages and communication abilities and is used by clinical practitioners, carers and support workers in a wide range of health, social work, residential and education settings to increase children, young people and adults' capacity to communicate effectively about things that matter to them.